iPlumb3r/Th3Sr1b3Pr0j3ct/README.md

 Motivation
 -
-This project is all about "How to grasp the meaning of what Are We Talking About ?"
+This project is all about "How to grasp the meaning of "What Are We Talking About ?""

 ![WAWTA](https://github.com/iPlumb3r/Th3Sr1b3Pr0j3ct/blob/master/images/WhatAreWeTalkingAbout.png)